 Many of us are familiar with podcasts, but we tend to think of audio episodes.
 In recent years, audio podcasts have taken the world by storm, but video podcasts are also growing in popularity.
 If you’re interested in video podcasting, or you’re not quite sure what they are or how they differ to regular podcasts, here’s a guide that will answer all your questions.

 What exactly is a video podcast?

-A video podcast is a podcast that combines both visual and audio media.
+Video podcasts are also known as vodcasts, vidcasts, and videocasts, are a podcast that combines both visual and audio media.
 When you stream or download a podcast, you usually plug your earphones in and then listen intently for half an hour or so.
 With a video podcast, you can see and hear at the same time.
-Video podcasts are also known as vodcasts, vidcasts, and videocasts.
 Video podcasting offers opportunities for all kinds of people to connect with an audience.
 Whether you’re looking for innovative ways to promote your business, you’re a vlogger, or you enjoy making short films, video podcasts offer an excellent medium to get your work, your brand or your interests across.

 The advantages of video podcasts